 Instructions

-- Combine: Mix the peach layer ingredients in a medium-sized bowl and add the mixture to the baking dish.
-Evenly sprinkle the cake mix over the peach layer.
+- Assemble: Mix the peach layer ingredients in a large bowl and add the mixture to a 9x13 baking dish.
+Evenly sprinkle the cake mix over the peach layer and then distribute the sliced butter pieces on top.

 - Bake: Bake uncovered on the middle rack for 45-55 minutes until most of the cake mix powder has dissolved and the cobbler is golden with bubbling edges from the peaches.

-- Serve: Allow the cobbler to rest and thicken for 10-15 minutes after baking and before serving.
-Top with vanilla ice cream as desired.
+- Serve: Allow the cobbler to rest and thicken for 10-15 minutes before serving.
+Top with a scoop of vanilla ice cream as desired.

 Notes